-K in Morse Code: -.- Letter Guide
+K in Morse Code: Dash Dot Dash Guide

 Advertisement